-I ended seven years of being single last week when I married a beautiful, loving, and wonderful woman who is my perfect partner.
+I ended seven years of being single last week when I married a beautiful, loving, and wonderful woman who is a terrific partner.
 I’m sharing my journey here hoping it’s useful to those like me who have hurt their partners in the past with abuse or violence.
 This post is for anyone wondering if dating and relationships for a person with a history of domestic violence are possible.

 If you’re single, the questions surrounding dating and relationships are important.

 If you chose to be single, or it was forced upon you, the questions surrounding dating and relationships are important.
 How do you know you are ready, so you won’t repeat actions that hurt your loved one?
 What do you need to tell a new potential partner about your past, and how do you do that honestly without scaring them off?
 Is there any hope that you can be successful in a relationship?
 I had all of these questions, so let me share my experiences.